tapetenkleister/F-E_Projekt_Montage/README.md

 4. Scroll to Section "Using the "run" script" and proceede the steps.
    You probably need to start the ueyesetup as sudo.
 Make sure, that all dependencies on the manual in Step 3 are fullfilled.
-   Check vie "dpkg --list" if you have the packages "ueye-api" and "ueye-common" installed.

 5. pip install pyueye

-6. Test the camera with the now installe IDS Cameramanager or e.g. with the example script "SimpleLive_PyuEye_OpenCV.py"
+6. Test the camera with the now installed IDS Cameramanager or e.g. with the example script "SimpleLive_PyuEye_OpenCV.py"